|

 Seventy weeks are determined upon thy people and upon thy holy city...

 Nothing of significance happened to either the Jewish people or the city of Jerusalem when Stephen was stoned.
-Many Christians fled Jerusalem after the stoning of Stephen, but the Apostles stayed (Acts 8:1) and the Jerusalem church continued witnessing there until all the Christians fled Jerusalem just prior to 70 AD.
+Some Christians may have fled Jerusalem after the stoning of Stephen, but the Apostles stayed (Acts 8:1) and the Jerusalem church continued witnessing there until all the Christians fled Jerusalem just prior to 70 AD.
 So, Christians continued evangelizing Jews, the Jerusalem Church continued to be the most prominent base of Christianity (Acts 15), and even Paul, the missionary to the Gentiles, made it his first goal to convert Jews wherever he went.
 Notice the following accounts paraphrased from Acts:

-- When Paul arrived at Antioch he went into the Jewish Synagogue Sabbath on Sabbath to preach (13:14)
+• When Paul arrived at Antioch he went into the Jewish Synagogue Sabbath on Sabbath to preach (13:14)

-- When Paul arrived at Thessalonica, he preached in the Jewish Synagogue for three Sabbaths (17:1-2)
+• When Paul arrived at Thessalonica, he preached in the Jewish Synagogue for three Sabbaths (17:1-2)

-- When Paul came to Berea, he went into "the synagogue of the Jews" (17:10)
+• When Paul came to Berea, he went into "the synagogue of the Jews" (17:10)

-- When Paul visited Corinth, he stayed with a Jewish family, teaching in the Jewish synagogue every Sabbath, both Jews and Greeks (18:1-4)
+• When Paul visited Corinth, he stayed with a Jewish family, teaching in the Jewish synagogue every Sabbath, both Jews and Greeks (18:1-4)

-- Three days after Paul got to Rome, he met with the leading Jews (28:17)
+• Three days after Paul got to Rome, he met with the leading Jews (28:17)

 Therefore, it is apparent that the status of the Jewish people did not change after the stoning of Stephen.
 In addition to all this, Daniel 9:27 says: